 You normally stand in the middle of the table for your Backhand service.
 You need also quickly come back to the ready position after this service.
 Use the “2 steps pattern”, move your left foot forward as the big step, and the small jump of both feet as the small step.

 Forehand serve vs backhand serve in table tennis

-The advantage of Forehand serve is: many variation and deceptive spin.
+The advantage of Forehand serve is many variations and deceptive spin.

 The advantage of Backhand serve is: quickly recover to the ready position.

-Using the backhand serve, you don’t need to step back a lot like the forehand serve.
-If you have a slow footwork, use more backhand serve in your match.
+Using the backhand serve, you don’t need to step back a lot as the forehand serve.
+If you have slow footwork, use more backhand serve in your match.

 Move on your toe

 Some players just step back but forget the small jump.
 This “small step” is very important, and to do that efficiently, you should move on your toe, but not on your heel.
 Look at this coach, she steps back right after her service, makes a little jump, forehand topspin, and immediately, makes another small jump to equilibrate and prepare for the next shot.

 Move on your toe, but not on your heel